 They provide information on education and training options, job opportunities in the region and the requirements for legal migration to Germany.
 The centres also help returnees from abroad to reenter the local labour market.
 The staff there provide one-to-one advice and can, for instance, source tailored training measures and help those they are advising to set up their own local businesses.

-At present, GIZ is operating a total of eight such centres in Albania, Ghana, Iraq, Kosovo, Morocco, Senegal, Serbia and Tunisia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), in each case cooperating with the national labour administrations.
+At present, GIZ is operating a total of 10 centres in Afghanistan, Albania, Ghana, Iraq, Kosovo, Morocco, Nigeria, Senegal, Serbia and Tunisia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), in each case cooperating with the national labour administrations.
 The centres, which have gradually been developed since 2015, have attracted considerable interest.
-To date, more than 40,000 advisory sessions have been held, including over 4,200 with people who have returned to their home country.
+To date, more than 40,000 advisory sessions have been held, including over 4,800 with people who have returned to their home country.

 However, the advice centres are only one element of BMZ's ‘Returning to new opportunities’ programme.
 They work closely with employment promotion projects locally, which also receive additional funding from the programme and are implemented by GIZ.
 Working in cooperation with local partners, these projects offer a large number of training and education opportunities for applicants to gain further qualifications in their existing line of work, thus allowing them to improve their labour market prospects.
 This is because certain sectors such as IT or finance are often looking for personnel but do not find any qualified applicants.
 In addition, founders' training assists those who are interested to become self-employed.